jmbreda/Sanity/README.md

 Sanity infers the log expression levels *x<sub>gc</sub>* of gene *g* in cell *c* by filtering out the Poisson noise on the UMI count matrix *n<sub>gc</sub>* of gene *g* in cell *c*.

+See our [preprint](https://doi.org/10.1101/2019.12.28.889956 "bioRxiv: Bayesian inference of the gene expression states of single cells from scRNA-seq data") for more detail.

 ## Input

 * Count Matrix : *(N<sub>g</sub> x N<sub>c</sub>)* matrix with *N<sub>g</sub>* the number of genes and *N<sub>c</sub>* the number of cells. tsv or csv format.